 These drill-down mounts come in short, medium, and long.

 GoPro helmet mounts are available as well.
 The footage you shoot will be less steady but gives a great understanding of the action from the viewpoint of the kayaker.

 Best GoPro Helmet Mount for Kayakers:

 The RAM adhesive mount option we covered earlier can also be used on a helmet.
 The GoPro mount was chosen here due to its low profile.

 Lastly, you can strap and mount your GoPro to your chest.
 This is another great option but not my favorite if you’re paddling while capturing your footage.
 The kayak paddle has a tendency to get in the way of the scene.

-A chest mount will provide less camera movement that a helmet mount but more than a kayak mounted GoPro.
+A chest mount will provide less camera movement than a helmet mount but more than a kayak-mounted GoPro.